 On our first day, we went to see the abbey from the outside.
 Banners hung on the wall said the last entry was 5 pm (low season) and the abbey closed at 6 pm.
 So next day we turned up just before 5 pm to avoid the crowds, only to find a closed entrance.
 It turned out visitors needed to be ‘inside’ the abbey (ticket office), not at the gate by 5 pm.
 We were cut off with a few other visitors.
 Staffs were strict about letting people in, saying they wanted to sort out visitors at the ticket office by then.
 So some other visitors like us who came to the abbey entrance by 5 pm had to turn around.
 Had we not had another day in Mont Saint Michel, our trip wouldn’t have ended fun… So if you want to try the last entry, be sure to pass the gate before 5 pm (low season).

-The below information is from the abbey’s website on different opening hours per season:
+The below information is from the abbey’s website (using auto-translation to English) on different opening hours per season: